mantidproject/dockerfiles/Linux/github-runner/readme.md

 ### Using Ansible to provision runners on the STFC Cloud
 Follow the steps below to provision a set of GitHub runners.
 The ansible playbook will handle the registration token generation and docker container deployment for you.
-- Create machines on OpenStack.
+- Create machines on OpenStack (we currently use the l6.c32 flavour with Ubuntu 22.04).
 - Create a fine-grained GitHub token as above.
 - Navigate to the ansible directory.
 - Create inventory file containing the IP address and runner name for as many nodes as you require.
 Use the same names as on OpenStack for consistency.